Ulisessg/logseq-blogs/pages/Servers___Nextcloud.md

 		  logseq.order-list-type:: number
 		- Sets explicitly the domain used. logseq.order-list-type:: number
-		- Sets default phone region, if you live in logseq.order-list-type:: number
+		- Sets default phone region, if you live in different country you can use the [ISO_639-1 list](https://es.wikipedia.org/wiki/ISO_639-1) to change it. logseq.order-list-type:: number
 	- ### Add Nextcloud to Traefik dynamic file [[Servers/Traefik]]
 		- ```yaml